 If you aren’t afraid of spending a little money, then you have certainly opened yourself up to some of the best options on the market for any digital piano, not just one with 88 weighted keys.
 And one of the first places to look is the Privia series of pianos from Casio.

 The Casio Privia PX 850 is the proclaimed flagship of Privia, and it is easy to see why.
-It comes with Casio’s Tri Sensor Scaled Hammer Action Keyboard II system, which is one of the best systems on the market and features 3 sensors for every key in the range (we also recently reviewed the Casio PX-860, as well).
+It comes with Casio’s Tri Sensor Scaled Hammer Action Keyboard II system, which is one of the best systems on the market and features 3 sensors for every key in the range (you can read our comparison review between the Casio PX-850 vs Casio PX-860, as well as our Casio PX-870 review).

 There are 3 different sensitivity levels, all being supported by the Acoustic and Intelligent Resonator (AiR) sound source, and a whopping 256 notes of polyphony.
 There are 18 tones here, which is more than enough for any serious piano player, and the entire package will cost you around $1500 retail (likely less if you buy online).